MFeliz93/Cloud-Academy/README.md

 Making new changes git commands

-Making changes from turotial from git branch
+Making changes from turotial from git branch.